C4T4P1LL4/Digital-Alchemical-Grimoire/README.md

 [The 5 Birds of Alchemy](https://blabelalchemy.wordpress.com/2012/07/22/five-birds-in-the-alchemy-of-tounges/) | Article on the 5 birds of alchemy that also references a more famous article on birds
 [Alchemy, Humours, Medicine](https://patrickmlandry.wordpress.com/2012/12/16/alchemy-humours-medicine/) | Article on the Four Humours
 [Intro to Daoist Alchemy](https://www.goldenelixir.com/jindan/jindan_intro.html) | This is a good site for learning the chinese tradition.
 This is an intro to their arte.
+[Azoth Alchemy on Metals](https://www.azothalchemy.org/metals.htm) | Great article on metals in alchemy [What it means to turn Lead into Gold](http://vjmpublishing.nz/?p=17216) | Article about what exactly it means to perform the operation of the royal arte.

 ### Online Communities
 Title | Description